North–South Rail Link: Early proposals

-There have been several prior proposals to link South Station and North Station by rail.
+There have been several proposals to link South Station and North Station by rail.
 In 1987, Congress included funding for the link in a highway and transit bill, but it was dropped after Ronald Reagan vetoed the bill.

 A North-South Rail Link was included in the original Big Dig design, but was dropped by the Dukakis Administration.
 An earlier leading proposal, called the "Dorchester Avenue Alignment", is similar to the four-track Central Artery alignment in the 2018 study.
 It would dig two 41 ft deep-bore tunnels beneath Boston, extending beyond the present rail yards north and south of the city.
 The tunnels would pass about 20 ft beneath the I-90 extension, and would reach their maximum depth of 130 ft at a possible Central Station and at North Station.
 Carrying a total of up to four tracks, the tunnels would have steep inclines.
 Trains entering or exiting the tunnels would climb or descend 3% grades, each nearly 1 mi long.

 Because the tunnels would continue well south of downtown, three portals would accommodate separate connections to Back Bay station to the west; the Old Colony main line to the south, and the Fairmount Line running southwest.
 To the north, the tunnels would cross the Charles River about 70 ft below its surface (bypassing an existing drawbridge), and connect via portals to the Fitchburg Line and the other northbound rail lines.
 The plan would require two or three new underground stations; stations are proposed roughly beneath the current North and South Stations, and possibly a new Central Station near Aquarium Station.
 Central Station would have an 800 ft platform; North Station and South Station would have 1050 ft platforms.